Why Snowbird RVers Love Camping in Sedona, Arizona

 Located in Cottonwood, the park is just 15 minutes from Sedona.
 Cottonwood is a quaint historic town with architectural heritage.
 It is on the National Register of Historic Places.

 Camp Verde boasts an abundance of recreational opportunities on the banks of the Verde River.
 History buffs will enjoy learning about the area’s cultural heritage, along with boating, hiking, biking, wine tasting, and just taking in the landscape.

 Nearby Clarkdale, at the heart of the Verde Valley, was founded as a modern coal-smelting company town for the employees of the mines in Jerome and their families.

 Ahead of its time, Clarksdale boasted underground utilities, sewers, paved streets, stylish homes, and a thriving commercial center.
 Experience beautiful Town Park with its beautiful gazebo, the focal point for family-friendly free events throughout the year.

-Find more Sedona campgrounds
+Find more Sedona RV Resorts and Campgrounds

 Terri and her husband, Todd, are full time RVers and work campers.
 They have been living full time in their RV for nearly three years with their Cavalier King Charles Spaniel, Newton, and their Mini Aussie puppy Remi.
 They are currently wintering in Arizona with plans to continue their travels next summer.
 Writing is Terri’s passion but she also loves hiking, kayaking and anything she can do outside.